Quick Answer – Best Hammock Underquilts:

 - Some campers might think of it as being too heavy

-Our list of recommendations for the best underquilt hammock continues with this high-quality product manufactured by the Outdoor Vitals.
-The odds are that you haven’t heard of this company until now since it is a newly-established, family-owned firm that sells top-quality items at fairly convenient rates.
+Our list of recommendations for the best underquilts for hammocks continues with this high-quality product manufactured by the Outdoor Vitals.

-Moving on, it features 800 fill power down, which is highly compressible.
-It compresses to the size of a football, meaning that you’ll easily forget that you have it in your backpack.
+Moreover, the Outdoor Vitals Aerie features 800 fill power down, which is highly compressible.
+It compresses to the size of a football.
+This means that you can easily put this in your backpack.

 - It is versatile

 - Great price-quality ratio